sifrr/sifrr/README.md

 ## Usage

-All the packages can be used with requireJS (node's `require` syntax) and module syntax (`import`) Browser packages have standalone distribution as well, which can be used directly in browser.
+All the packages can be used with requireJS (node's `require` syntax) and module syntax (`import`) Browser packages have standalone distribution as well, which can be used directly in browser with link tags.

 ### Packages that have tests have a working example of that package in `test/public` folder